nkpe/recipe-database/README.md

     -   Grab data from a csv file and input it into a database.

 - Iteration 2
-    - Query the database based on ingredients in the recipe.
+    - Query the database based on ingredißents in the recipe.

 - Iteration 3
     - Add input for new recipes (removing the need for a csv file).